"588. Paladins are immune to STDs, but if I take advantage of this ability, I lose it. Wonderful paradox, isn't it?"

 - In Dead End (1937), the protagonist's ex-girlfriend has become a prostitute and is implied to have syphilis.
 Her "sickness" goes unnamed, however.

-- Averted in an old joke concerning three prisoners who are condemned to death and given the choice between a straightforward execution or being infected with HIV.
+- Three prisoners who are condemned to death are given the choice between a straightforward execution or being infected with HIV.
 The first prisoner opts for a quick death rather than potentially suffer for years.
 The second opts for HIV, saying that he'd rather live as long as possible.
 The third also opts for HIV.
 As the executioner injects him, he begins laughing maniacally.
 He continues laughing as they walk him to the gate of the prison and release him.
 Finally, a guard asks him what could possibly be so funny when he just got injected with HIV.
 The man answers, "You can't give me AIDS, you idiot!
 I'm wearing a condom!" and takes off running.

 - There are at least some amateur erotica writers who note (partially in humor) either in footnotes or in their profiles that all their stories are set in a world where STDs are non-existent or have been cured completely.

 - Likewise, in Harry Potter Fan Fic characters will usually cast a "contraceptive spell" before getting down to business.
 STDs, however, are rarely - if ever - mentioned.

 - In some Harry Potter fanfic, wizards simply can't catch normal Muggle diseases.
 They occasionally get bizarre magical ones, but that usually involves comical consequences like one's face being covered with feathers, and is fixable with potions or a trip to the hospital.